-Developed in Germany in the 1990s, Passivhaus (or ‘passive house’) is a quality assured standard and methodology for low energy building, which can help create buildings which use up to 90% less energy for space heating in comparison with the UK average dwelling stock*.
+Developed in Germany in the 1990s, Passivhaus (or ‘passive house’) is a quality assured standard and methodology for low energy building, which can help create buildings which use around 75% less energy than standard practice for UK newbuild.

 Key Passivhaus features

 - Optimisation of passive solar gain

 Building & renovating using the Passivhaus methodology